IBM Cloud Docs

 • 10.0.80.11

-All deployed appliances (vCenter Server Appliance, NSX Manager and Controllers, and vSphere ESXi hosts) have their DNS settings configured to point to the AD DNS server as their default DNS.
+All deployed appliances (vCenter Server Appliance, NSX Manager and Controllers, and vSphere ESXi hosts) have their DNS settings that are configured to point to the AD DNS server as their default DNS.
 You can customize the DNS zone configuration if it does not interfere with the configuration of the deployed components.